 - We have Chromebooks available to lend to children who do not have access to a device at home.
-If you require one of these devices please contact the school to let us know. - If internet access is an issue we will purchase internet dongles and send them to you to enable your child to access the internet/our website. - Some online tasks can be printed at home, but teachers will ensure that printing of resources in never a requirement of the task.
+If you require one of these devices you should have already contacted the school to let us know.
+If you haven't done so yet, please contact the school office. - If internet access is an issue we will purchase internet dongles and send them to parents. - Some online tasks can be printed at home, but teachers will ensure that printing of resources in never a requirement of the task.
 Sometimes online worksheets will be editable online, and any that can't be do not need to be printed.
-Writing answers on a piece of paper is sufficient. - Work/learning completed at home will need to be photographed and e-mailed in for assessment purposes.
-The specific learning to be photographed will be identified on the planning.
+Writing answers on a piece of paper is sufficient. - Work completed at home can be submitted through google classroom.
 If for any reason you are unable to do this, you can bring in any work when you return to school.